 The CC assurance components of the family ALC_DEL (Delivery) refer to the external delivery of (i) the TOE or parts of it (ii) to the consumer or consumer's site (Composite TOE Manufacturer).
 The CC assurance component ALC_DEL.1 requires procedures and technical measures to maintain the confidentiality and integrity of the product.
-The means to detect
+The means to detect modifications and prevent any compromise of the Initialisation Data and/or Configuration Data may include supplements of the Security IC Embedded Software.

 In the particular case of a Security IC more "material and information" than the TOE itself (which by definition includes the necessary guidance) is exchanged with clients or consumers.
-Since the TOE can be externally delivered after different life-cycle phases (phases 4 or 5) the Site Security Target must consider the data that is exchanged by the sites either as part of the product or separate as input for further production steps.
+Since the TOE can be externally delivered after different life-cycle phases (phases 3 or 4, according to the protection profile [6]) the Site Security Target must consider the data that is exchanged by the sites either as part of the product or separate as input for further production steps.